 Instead of frustrating users, these seemingly dated interfaces remind us of a simpler era, which included asymmetrical designs with flat user interfaces (like the SpaceHey, the newest social media platform which imitates the aughts beloved myspace), or default fonts like Times New Roman against a simple white background.
 And while, at the time, it was paired with slow loading time and a less personalized user experience, today’s web designers have the best of both worlds.

-Kurt Champion’s portfolio is an intricate nod to 2000s digital design.
-This is a perfect example of a web design that purposely looks outdated, but adapts to today’s user.
-Taking into consideration that their user interface should provide a more cohesive, positive and engaging experience than in the past, this uplifting throwback implements engaging animation and a sophisticated navigation menu.
+Brendon Nguyen’s portfolio is a clever nod to the 2000 aesthetic.
+This is a perfect example of a Y2K website that purposely looks outdated, but adapts to today’s user.
+Taking into consideration that the user interface should provide a more cohesive, positive and engaging experience than in the past, this uplifting throwback implements engaging animation and unorthodox site navigation.